 Banks can be reluctant to lend, and they make the process as painful as possible.
 A print leasing agreement allows you to access the finance you need, without the pain of dealing with a bank.
 Usually, a leasing company will approve your finance with 6 – 12 months of figures – rather than a full DNA test and 2 hours of written questions.
 They’re in the business of lending to businesses, and you’re treated quickly and fairly by them.

 It’s tax-efficient – and who doesn’t like that?!

 When you choose to lease a printer you’re not just helping cash flow, you’re also making a sound tax planning decision.
 All rentals payable under a lease are due for 100% tax relief, plus you can claim back the VAT.

 No need to compromise on technology

-Basically, old print technology does less of the things you need and costs you more money.
-Leasing a printer allows you to upgrade when you need to, without feeling compelled to ‘sweat the asset’ for another couple of years.
+Basically, older devices do fewer of the things you need and cost more money to operate.
+Leasing a new printer allows you to benefit from upgrading now (when you need to) without feeling compelled to ‘sweat the asset’ for another couple of years.

 A protected investment

 “Where do we get our toners from again? ” – when you buy a printer you’re responsible for sourcing the best price on toner when there’s a maintenance issue you’re going to have to find a service engineer (and pay them).
 Is there a new starter in accounts?
 You’re going to have to install software and set them up as a copier user, add their network scan locations and all of that ‘good stuff’.
-Or you could opt for a print lease, and we’ll do everything.
+Or you could opt for a print lease, and we’ll handle everything for you.